stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 Initially you will have one tab, Tab 1, which equates to a single terminal window session.
 If you wish to have an additional tab, click the plus sign.
 Each tab is a unique terminal window session.

 ### Output Area - Turbocharged!
 (2)

 Your output will be displayed here.
-Move your mouse pointer over the output to reveal links within the output that are clickable.
-When you click one of these links, an additional command will be run automatically in the context of the Kubernetes resource you clicked.
-This is where the turbocharging occurs.
-Simply point and click and additional commands are run.
-No typing, no cutting and pasting.
+Move your mouse pointer over the output to reveal clickable links.
+When you click one of these links, an additional command will be run automatically in the context of the Kubernetes resource you clicked--this is turbocharging.
+Simply point and click to to run command.
+No typing, no cutting and pasting!

 Commands against an individual Kubernetes resource will typically target the output to a split *details* pane to the right of the main output area.
-This details pane will contain a more graphical view of the resource, including different tabs focusing on different aspects of the resource.
+This details pane contains a more graphical view of the resource, including different tabs focusing on different aspects of the resource.

 ### Command Input Area (3)

 Type your commands here.
 Use the up arrow and down arrow to review history and rerun a command.
 Typing `history` will bring up a list in the output area that you can click on to rerun the command.

 Too much clutter from all those old commands you ran?
 Would you like to clean up the output area?
-Type `clear`
+Simply type `clear` and the clutter is gone.

 ### kubectl context (4)

 The Kubernetes current context (`kubectl config current-context`).
-To modify, you can click on this field, view the current choices in the output area and select the choice you want.
+To modify, you can click on this field, view the current choices in the output area, and select the choice you want.

-### kubectl namespace/oc project (5)
+### kubectl namespace & oc project (5)

-Your default `kubectl` namespace / `oc` project.
-To modify you can click on this field, view the current choices in the output area and select the choice you want.
+Your default `kubectl` namespace and `oc` project.
+To modify you can click on this field, view the current choices in the output area, and select the choice you want.

 ### Settings/help/getting started (6)

 Bring up the *Settings*, *Help* and *Getting Started* documentation

 ## Advanced features